supply-chain

 Read More +

-In 2021, SDD hosted over 30 events and engaged over 600 suppliers in training and matchmaking in partnership with local chambers and agencies.
+In 2022, SDD hosted 28 events and engaged over 600 suppliers in training and matchmaking in partnership with local chambers and agencies.
 The matchmaking events and training sessions taught suppliers how to do business with APS and connected them with APS employees who regularly utilize similar products and services.

 Our Diverse Supplier Training (DST) Program provides local and diverse business owners with the knowledge and skill set needed to grow their businesses and work within the utility industry.
 The DST Program is a self-paced online program that meets the needs of businesses with flexibility in time and proximity.
 It also allows a limitless number of people to participate in the free program each year and allows APS to expand its program reach to suppliers throughout Arizona and New Mexico.
 The online format allows us to easily connect with our suppliers and helps small, local/diverse suppliers develop industry-specific skills and tools needed to be sustainable and succeed in the electric utility industry.